 - accept the terms and conditions of the award as set out in this guide, in the Notice of Award (including attachments) and in the program description found in the NSERC Program Guide for Students and Fellows;

 - have met all the requirements for a PhD in the natural sciences or engineering by September 1 of the year of the original award; and

 - be engaged in full-time NSERC-eligible research at an eligible institution.

 Awards may be cancelled without notice if the conditions under which they are granted are violated.
 Any payment made for a period during which you were not eligible to hold the award must be reimbursed.

-Acceptance or Refusal of Award (New PDF Holders Only)
+Acceptance or Refusal of Award

 - If you are accepting an award, you must also provide NSERC with proof of citizenship with Form 1A.
-Canadian citizens must provide a copy of an official document indicating their citizenship (e.g., birth certificate, citizenship card).
+Canadian citizens must provide a copy of an official document indicating their citizenship (e.g., birth certificate, citizenship card, or passport).
 Permanent Residents must provide a copy of an official document indicating their landing date in Canada (e.g., IMM 1442, IMM 5292, IMM 1000, Permanent Resident card).
 If the landing date was after the application deadline, NSERC will cancel the offer of award.